8-Week Challenge: Frequently Asked Questions

 Taking the Challenge with friends or family members can really help you stick to the program too because you’ll be holding each other accountable.

-And of course, I’ll be there cheering you on every step of the way.
+And of course, I’ll be there cheering you on every step of the way and available by email if you need me.

 What if I want/need more accountability?

-Online coaching or one-on-one, in-person coaching is a better option if you need more accountability to stick to an exercise and nutrition plan, and if you want a program that’s personalized for you.
-Schedule a free consultation to learn more about those options and if they are a fit for you.
+One on one health coaching is a better option if you need more accountability to stick to an exercise and nutrition plan, and if you want a program that’s personalized for you.
+Schedule a free consultation to learn more about that option and if it is a fit for you.

 I’m a new mom.
 Is the Challenge right for me?